sysbio-netlify/sysbio.se/content/labs/mijakovic.md

 #### HIGHLIGHTS:

-* The Mijakovic lab is organizing the 4<sup>th</sup> International conference on post-translational modifications in Bacteria in Copenhagen, in May 2022.
-[PTMBact 2021 conference website](https://www.sysbio.se/ptmbact2020/).
 * Prof. Mijakovic is coordinator of an EU ITN consortium “PEST-BIN” – working on new methods to fight bacterial infections.
 * Prof. Mijakovic is coordinator of a Nord Forsk consortium GRAMI – working on combining nanotechnology and antibiotics to fight biofilm-related infections.
 * Prof. Mijakovic is the winner of the 2021 Spiridon Brusina Medal awarded by the Croatian Society of Natural Sciences.